min69u/Reforestation/README.md

-## What happens when you anger a brain surgeon?
-They will give you a piece of your mind.
+## If you want a job in the moisturizer industry, the best advice I can give is to apply daily.